The Year 8 curriculum comprises core and non-core subjects.

 Two lessons per week are devoted to the non-core subjects of:

-Art, classics, computer science, design technology, geography, history, music, physical education and religious education.
+Art, classics, computer science, design technology, geography, history, music, physical education and religion, ethics & philosophy.
 The top set in Classics also study Latin for one lesson per week.

 In addition, Year 8 pupils have five lessons of games per week and two lessons per week are devoted to a second modern foreign language.
 They also undertake two or three sessions of independent, supervised study in the library or another classroom in which to complete prep, read or simply explore academic interests beyond the normal school curriculum.